Students should carefully consider the following technology requirements if they wish to complete coursework from home.

 Online MLIS students are required to have access to a Windows-based PC and it is highly recommended that they own a laptop.
 While every attempt is made to select applications that are cross platform compatible, not all software utilized in iSchool classes has Mac or Linux equivalents.
 It is at the discretion of the instructor to allow alternative tools; however, the faculty member may not be familiar with the alternative you suggest or be able to properly grade an assignment if you use a different application.

-Given the requirement to have "access" to a Windows-based PC, it is highly recommended that students with an Intel Mac purchase and install Parallels, VMWare Fusion (which iSchool students can request from iSchool IT), or use the free Boot Camp application from Apple and partition their Intel Mac with both an OS X and a Windows partition.
-Windows are currently not available on the new M1 Macs.
+Given the requirement to have "access" to a Windows-based PC, it is highly recommended that students with a Mac, Intel or M-Series chip, purchase and install Parallels, or VMWare Fusion (which iSchool students can request from iSchool IT).
+If still using an Intel chip, you can use the free Boot Camp application from Apple and partition your Intel Mac with both an OS X and a Windows partition.

 Linux users may also have to partition their machine with both a Linux and Windows partition to use select software in certain classes.